Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 <!-- GIVE IT TO THE LEFT!
 GIVE-IT-TO-THE-LEFT! chant -->

-Pulo Sewu (Yes, that same medhok troll): Guys! follow me!
+Pulo Sewu (Yes, that same medhok troll / Alternia Jawa from the Siladex ad): Guys! follow me!
 Give-it-to-the-left,

 *audiences*: 👏GIVE-IT-👏TO-THE-👏LEFT 👏,👏,👏(repeat & louder)..